 St James Cathedral is a stones throw away and worth a visit.
 The building’s the home of the oldest congregation in the city, and is a classic example of Gothic-Revival architecture.
 Every element, such as the stained-glass windows, allow as much light as possible to enter the building.

 Culinary Adventure Co food tour of St Lawrence Market

 After a lesson in the history of York, it was finally time to start eating!
 Our first stop almost continued the historic theme with a visit to the Carousel Bakery.
 It’s the home of the world famous ‘peameal bacon’ on a bun, and the lines were building up fast to get one.

 St Lawrence Market food tour – Peameal bacon bun

 Peameal bacon is a boneless cut of back bacon that is wet cured and then rolled in cornmeal.
 The bun has a generous serving of the bacon along with some melted cheese in a doughy warm bun.
 Time to finish: 2 minutes.

 Pastel de natas

-The next stop was for something sweet.
-Feeling like a child at Christmas, I opened the container Ian gave us to find some delicate Pastel de natas inside.
-If you’ve never tried these before, you don’t know what you’re missing.
+The next stop on the Culinary Adventure Co food tour was something sweet.
+Feeling like a child at Christmas, I opened the container Ian gave us to find some Pastel de natas inside.
+If you’ve never tried these Portuguese tarts before, you don’t know what you’re missing.
 Freshly baked pastries filled with custard and a little burnt sugar on top, I wolfed mine down fast.
 Time to finish: 30 seconds.

 Mini aperitivo – without the wine